d3f4l7d/archlightningpose/README.md

 Then, click the link to your localhost server (```http://localhost:8080```).
 ### Getting Started From Scratch
 ### ---------- Project settings ----------
+> [!TIP]
+> You could literally ignore and keep using your favorite browser (at least librewolf) even if this msg like:
+> "Browser other than Chrome detected.
+Switch to Chrome for Labeling and Viewing keypoints."
 1. Click 'New Project'
 2. Select 'From Scratch'
 3. Fill 'Project Name' in "Local setup" (e.g., pr0j3c7)